splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 To learn how to create muting rules for alerts and detectors, see :ref:`mute-notifications`.

-Disable AutoDetect detectors
+Turn off AutoDetect detectors
 ---------------------------------------------------------

-To disable an AutoDetect detector, do the following:
+To turn off an AutoDetect detector, do the following:

 #.
 Log in to Observability Cloud.
 #.
-In the left navigation menu, select :menuselection:`Alerts`.
+In the navigation menu, select :menuselection:`Alerts`.
 #.
 Select the :strong:`Detectors` tab on the :strong:`Alerts` page.
 #.
-In the search field, enter the name of the detector you want to disable.
+In the search field, enter the name of the detector you want to turn off.

-    For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by typing ``K8s Node``.
-The result lists update automatically as you type.
+    For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by entering ``K8s Node``.
+The result lists update automatically.

     .. image:: /_images/images-detectors-alerts/autodetect/autodetect-search.png
       :width: 80%
       :alt: This screenshot shows what an searching for an AutoDetect looks like on the Alerts page.

 #.
-Select the detector you want to disable to open it.
+Select the detector you want to turn off to open it.
 #.
 Select :guilabel:`Disable Detector`.

     .. image:: /_images/images-detectors-alerts/autodetect/autodetect-disable-customize.png
       :width: 60%
       :alt: This screenshot shows the position of the Disable Detector button.

-After you disable a detector, you can no longer edit it.
-You need to reenable a disabled detector before making new updates.
+After you turn off a detector, you can no longer edit it.
+You need to turn on a detector before making new updates.